Nouxx/blazing-fire-v2/README.md

 Since it's in Docker, the test service must be rebuilt once there's a change in the app dependencies

-No need to rebuild it when the app code changes
+No need to rebuild it when the app code changes, as it its shared with a volume.

+Don't run the UI tests on the host, as snapshots might be different.

 ```bash
 docker compose build test